SteMak/solidity_outdated_lib_usage/README.md

 ### How to use libraries developed for old pragma without modification?

+The main idea is to create a mockup of the lib using the current pragma and then replace it with the real lib via linking during deployment.

 To use an old library with an outdated pragma version, it is recommended to follow this approach:

 1. Create a wrapper library contract (using outdated pragma) with external functions instead of internal (if needed)